steqeq/0000/README.md

 * [llvm](https://github.com/RadeonOpenCompute/llvm/tree/roc-1.1.0)
 * [clang](https://github.com/RadeonOpenCompute/clang/tree/roc-1.1.0)

+### Supported CPU
+The ROCm needs a CPU which supports PCIe 3.0 atomic operation.
+For Intel CPUs, you should use Haswell (4th Generation) or later.

 ### Installing from AMD ROCm Repositories
 AMD is hosting both debian and rpm repositories for the ROCm 1.1 packages.
 The packages in both repositories have been signed to ensure package integrity.